 She stood up of her own accord and looked at me expectantly.
 Yes, her ravaged face did reveal an unmistakable glow of new life.
-At the time, the full meaning of whatever transformation I’d set in motion was still unclear, but even then, I sensed something unsettling about it.
+The full meaning of whatever transformation I’d set in motion was still unclear, but even then I sensed something unsettling about it.

 “You seem to be forgetting something,” I told her.
-“While baldness does amplify the shock and horror your dread costume inspires, it’s essential that your description recall the sultan’s newest late redhead.”
-I handed her the slipper box containing the red wig along with a jar of extra-strength wig glue, and then riffled through the rarely worn clothes buried at the back of the walk-in odalisque closet while she attached it to her cranium.
+“Though baldness does amplify the shock and horror your dread costume inspires, it’s essential that your description recall the sultan’s latest late redhead.”
+I handed her the slipper box containing the red wig along with a jar of extra-strength wig glue, and then riffled through the rarely worn clothes buried at the back of the walk-in odalisque closet as she attached it to her cranium.